Dixieee/simple-image-ocr/README.md

 - `--psm 6` tells Tesseract to assume a single uniform block of text.
 - This script is ideal for quick OCR testing in Jupyter Notebooks or Colab.

-## 📄 License

-MIT License.
-Feel free to use, modify, and share!

----

-Happy OCR-ing! 🧐